manaflair/mylittledom/README.md

     - You will need to call `screen.attachScreen({ stdin, stdout })` before the screen actually prints anything (with `stdin` and `stdout` being Node.js streams).
 Use `screen.releaseScreen()` once you are done.
     - When `debugPaintRects` is on, the renderer will use random background colors to help you detect which parts of the screen have been redrawn.
 Check the section below for more information.

+  - `new TermElement()`

+    - Each other term element is a subclass of `TermElement` (including `TermScreen`).
+    - You can focus an element (if it actually supports being focused!) by using `element.focus()`, and blur it by using `element.blur()`.
+    - Scrolling to a specific row in the element can be done by using `element.scrollRowIntoView(row, { force, block })`.
+The `force` option is a boolean to instruct the function to scroll even if the specified row is already in the viewport, and `block` is used to specify where should the row be aligned (top or bottom).
+The default value is `auto`, which means that the algorithm will automatically compute the best alignment given the current position of the row relative to the viewport.

   - `new TermText({ textContent, textBuffer })`